Southern Style Buttermilk Biscuits

 • In a large bowl, add the flour, baking powder, salt, and baking soda.
 Use a whisk to mix it together.

 • Grate the cold butter with a box grater into the dry ingredients.
 Use the large holes.
+(If you forgot to freeze the butter, it's fine to use cold butter from the fridge.)

 • Mix the butter into the flour until dough is crumbly.
 Use one hand to keep from working the dough too much.

 • Sprinkle a little more flour on top of the dough, and gather all of it to make a mound.
-Pinch the dough into 8 equal balls and drop onto the greased pie plate or cast iron skillet.
+Pinch the dough into 8 equal balls and drop onto the greased pie plate or small cast iron skillet.

 • Place one piece of dough in the middle, and then work around the pie plate or skillet making sure the biscuits are touching.